 That’s all I was doing for 4 months.

 |Box Jump||5 reps||5-minute|

-The numbers have ramped up over time.
-I started from 3 pull-ups per set.
+- The numbers have ramped up over time.
+I started with 3 pull-ups per set.
 Eventually, I was doing 7 reps per set with a 10kg weight vest.

 Here was the progression.